Three COVID-19 deaths reported, 52 new cases, 118 recoveries

 - East Region (Kendall, Murray, Clarendon).

-- 11 of the individuals were on mandatory quarantine prior to testing positive.
+- Eleven of the individuals were on mandatory quarantine prior to testing positive.

-- 39 of the previous positive individuals have recovered and have been removed from the isolation list.
+- Thirty-nine of the previous positive individuals have recovered and have been removed from the isolation list.

 - The new positive cases reside in the: